-OBG:8450 Continuity of Care in Outpatient Gynecology 4 s.h.
+OBG:8450 Continuity of Care in Outpatient Obstetrics and Gynecology 4 s.h.

 Experience with gynecologist in longitudinal clinical experience for the academic year; students paired with faculty member to see patients in weekly clinic and provide clinical care to defined patient population.

 OBG:8498 Obstetrics and Gynecology On Campus arr.